ArkBluee/ArkBluee/README.md

-## 💼 Kim Andrei Melgar — Associate Data Analyst
+## 💼 Kim Andrei Melgar — Data Analyst

 Hi!
 I'm a Computer Science graduate passionate about turning data into actionable insights.
 I specialize in **data cleaning**, **exploratory analysis**, and **dashboard reporting** using Python, SQL, Excel, and Power BI.